krtek4/presentations/search/blog.md

 Stemming is the action of keeping only the relevant parts of each word (the stem), in this case it means that in most scenarios “cutting” and “cut” can be considered as identical.
-In french, you would consider “coupure”, “coupe”, “coupez” and “couper” as identical also.
+In French, you would consider “coupure”, “coupe”, “coupez” and “couper” as identical also.

 Stemming is often activated on both indexation and query analysis.
 There is multiple stemming filters in Solr some more aggressive than others, usually the SnowballPorterFilterFactory is